lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 - Fragment shader: Processes the fragments from the rasterization stage determining the values that will be written into the frame buffer output attachments.
 This is also a programmable stage which usually outputs the color for each pixel.
 - Blending: Controls how different fragments can be mixed over the same pixel handling aspects such as transparencies and color mixing.

 One important topic to understand when working with Vulkan pipelines is  that they are almost immutable.
 Unlike OpenGL, we can't modify at run time the properties of a graphics pipeline.
 Almost any change that we want to make implies the creation of a new pipeline.
 In OpenGL it is common to modify ay runtime certain parameters that control how transparencies are handled (blending) or if the depth-testing is enabled.
 We can modify those parameters at run time with no restrictions.
 (The reality is that under the hood, our driver is switching between pipelines definitions that meet those settings).
-In Vulkan, however, we will need to define multiple pipelines if we ant to change those settings while rendering ans switch between them manually.
+In Vulkan, however, we will need to define multiple pipelines if we want to change those settings while rendering and switch between them manually.

 ## Shaders